 The principal activity of the Company in the course of the year was mineral exploration in Pakistan.

-There were no significant changes to the nature of the principal activities of the Company during the financial year.
+There were no significant changes to the nature of the principal activities of the Company during the financial year, however as set out below the company is re-assessing its exploration and financing strategies.

 Operating Results